$2$-node-connectivity network design: Introduction

+Our main purpose is to make a progress on approximability of two old $2$-connectivity fundamental problems {\TCA} and {\TCDS}, c.f. \cite{K-sur} and \cite{DW}, respectively.
+But we also show that a similar method enables to obtain easily approximation ratios that are not too far from the best known ones for some problems considered by Chekuri and Korula~\cite{CK}. \begin{itemize} \item {\sc $2$-Connected $k$-Subgraph}: Given a graph $G$ with edge costs and an integer $k$, find a min-cost $2$-connected subgraph of $G$ with at least $k$ nodes.
+We will show that this problem admits expected approximation ratio $O(\si \log k)$, almost matching the ratio $O(\log n\log k)$ of \cite{CK}. \item {\sc $2$-Connected Quota Subgraph}: Given a graph $G$ with edge costs, node profits, and a quota $Q$, find a min-cost $2$-connected subgraph of $G$ that has profit at least $Q$.
+We will show that this problem admits expected ratio $O(\si \log n)$, almost matching the ratio $O(\log^2 n)$ of \cite{CK}. \end{itemize}

 Our ratios and previous best known ratios are summarized in Table~1.
-The first two rows give the main results in the paper.
+The first two rows address our main results.
 The purpose of the other two rows is just to demonstrate the method, that enables to obtain easily polylogarithmic approximation ratios that are not too far from the best known ones.
-We also give a bi-criteria approximation $\left((1+\eps)\si,\Omega\left(\f{\eps^2}{\log n}\right)\right)$ for the {\sc $2$-Connected Budgeted Subgraph} problem, where the goal is to maximize the profit under cost budget constraints.
-But for this problem the algorithm of Chekuri and Korula \cite{CK}, that achieves bi-criteria approximation $\left(2+\eps,\Omega\left(\f{\eps}{\log^2n}\right)\right)$ for any $\eps \in (0,1]$, has a much smaller budget violation.